 - Help them to collect evidence of the cyberbullying material.

 - Report the cyberbullying material to the website administrator or social media service.
-If the site or app does not remove the content within 48 hours, report it to the Office of the eSafety Commissioner—they will work with the service to get the content removed.
+If the site or app does not remove the content within 48 hours, report it to the eSafety Commissioner —they will work with the service to get the content removed.

 - Encourage them to ‘block’ the bully.